 Can You Work in Healthcare With a Misdemeanor?

 The majority of jobs in the healthcare industry will still hire individuals with misdemeanors on their records.
 Most healthcare jobs will ask individuals to disclose any criminal history information before the criminal history check is performed.
-It is extremely important to be truthful during this portion of the hiring process as being honest will reflect well on the individual’s integrity and the truth will come out eventually anyways.
+It is extremely important to be truthful during this portion of the hiring process as being honest will reflect well on the individual’s integrity and the truth will come out eventually anyway.

 Healthcare background checks are also somewhat unique in that they check databases that are specific to healthcare professionals such as pharmaceutical fraud databases and neglect and abuse databases.
 When checking these databases, many misdemeanors will not be overlooked.
 Just like with any job, healthcare employee background checks are intended to minimize risk so any crime that is related to the job duties of the position will be much harder to overlook, compared to something unrelated.